jannatulhashi/Exploring-Insights-from-the-Largest-US-Companies/README.md

 **Resources Folder:** In this folder,

-1: We have 3 cleaned CSV files
+1: We have 3 cleaned CSV files:

 - company_data_2021.csv
 - company_data_2022.csv